spresse1/LangBahn/README.md

 $ pip install -r requirements.txt
 ```

-gtfspy reuires networkx1.10, but that's way too old.
-Force the issue:
+# Some implementation details

-$ pip install --upgrade --force networkx
+## Calculating nearby stops

-Memoizing distance in a snae way is important.
-Calculating if things are nearby
+Memoizing distance in a sane way is important.
+Iterating through all stops to check which are nearby
 once costs 0.000263 seconds per stop:

 ```